Geet Chaturvedi

 Chaturvedi is the author of eleven books including the poetry collections Aalaap me girah in 2010, Nyoonatam Main in 2017, and Khushiyon Ke Guptchar in 2019.
 He also published two collections of novellas, Savant Anti Ki Ladkiyan and Pink Slip Daddy, in 2010.
 The novella "Pink Slip Daddy" was considered to be one of the best works of fiction in contemporary Hindi writing by the literary periodical Kathadesh.
-The English translation of his novella "Simsim", translated by Anita Gopalan, won the PEN/Heim Translation Fund Grants, 2016.

-Geet Chaturvedi is considered one of the most widely read contemporary Hindi literary authors.
-His poetry is immensely popular among general readers and it has won high acclaim from literary critics as well.
-Adhuri Cheezon ka Devta is his latest book of non-fiction.

 Poetry

 Geet Chaturvedi was awarded the Bharat Bhushan Agrawal Award in 2007.
 His poetry has been translated into 22 languages.
-In Anita Gopalan's English translation, his poems have been published in AGNI, PEN America, Poetry International, Sycamore Review, World Literature Today, Words without Borders, Asymptote (magazine), Chicago Review, The Offing, Modern Poetry in Translation, and elsewhere.
+In Anita Gopalan's English translation, his poems have been published in AGNI, PEN America, Poetry International, Sycamore Review, World Literature Today, Words without Borders, Asymptote, Chicago Review, The Offing, Modern Poetry in Translation, and elsewhere.

 The Amphibian

-His long poem Ubhaychar (The amphibian) was published in 2010, and treats topics such as memory and collective myths.
+His long poem Ubhaychar ('The amphibian') was published in 2010, and treats topics such as memory and collective myths.